01 of 06

 02 of 06

-This LA skyline photo was taken from the Mulholland Drive overlook with a telephoto lens.
-The cylindrical-shaped building in the foreground of the image is Capitol Records, built to look like - if you're old enough to remember it - a stack of old LPs.
+The view from the Mulholland Drive overlook takes in much of the city, including Hollywood.
+The cylindrical-shaped building in the foreground is Capitol Records, built to look like — if you're old enough to remember them — a stack of old LPs.
 The freeway is US Hwy 101, which passes through Hollywood on its way to downtown Los Angeles.

 From this overlook, you can also see down into the Hollywood Bowl — and on a clear day, a whole lot more of the Los Angeles Basin.
 To find the overlook on a map, look for the spot where Highland Avenue crosses US 101.
 Mulholland starts its climb up into the Hollywood Hills above Los Angeles nearby.Continue to 3 of 6 below.